Li Hongyi (administrator)

-Li Hongyi is the director of the Open Government Products (OGP) division of the Government Technology Agency of Singapore (GovTech).
+Li Hongyi is a Singaporean administrator and software engineer who is currently the director of the Open Government Products (OGP) division of the Government Technology Agency of Singapore (GovTech).

 Early life and education

-Li Hongyi is the older son of Lee Hsien Loong, the former Prime Minister of Singapore, and Ho Ching, the former chief executive officer (CEO) of Temasek Holdings.
+Born in 1987, Li Hongyi is the older son of Lee Hsien Loong, the former Prime Minister of Singapore, and Ho Ching, the former chief executive officer (CEO) of Temasek Holdings.
 He has a younger brother, Haoyi, and two older half-siblings from his father's first marriage.
 He studied at Anglo-Chinese School (Independent) and Raffles Junior College.

-In 2006, Li Hongyi won the Lee Kuan Yew Award for mathematics and science and was awarded a Public Service Commission (PSC) Overseas Merit Scholarship to study economics at the Massachusetts Institute of Technology (MIT).
+In 2006, Li won the Lee Kuan Yew Award for mathematics and science and was awarded a Public Service Commission (PSC) Overseas Merit Scholarship to study economics at the Massachusetts Institute of Technology (MIT).
 He switched his course of study partway and ultimately majored in computer science.

 Career

 National service

-In 2007, when serving his national service as a Second lieutenant, Li Hongyi sent an email to then Minister of Defence, Teo Chee Hean, the Chief of Defence Force, the Chief of Army, and hundreds of military personnel alleging that one of his colleagues had been absent without leave (AWOL) on two occasions.
+In 2007, when serving his national service as a Second lieutenant, Li sent an email to then Minister of Defence, Teo Chee Hean, the Chief of Defence Force, the Chief of Army, and hundreds of military personnel alleging that one of his colleagues had been absent without leave (AWOL) on two occasions.

-In his email, which exceeded 2,000 words in length, Li Hongyi criticised the "quality control of officers" in the Singapore Armed Forces (SAF) and asserted that the absent colleague's continued service in the organisation was "an embarrassment".
+In his email, which exceeded 2,000 words in length, Li criticised the "quality control of officers" in the Singapore Armed Forces (SAF) and asserted that the absent colleague's continued service in the organisation was "an embarrassment".
 He further wrote that "the SAF is not a charity organisation and does not owe anyone a career".

-The Ministry of Defence found that Li Hongyi had violated the chain of command by sending that email, and formally charged and reprimanded him after a summary trial.
+The Ministry of Defence found that Li had violated the chain of command by sending that email, and formally charged and reprimanded him after a summary trial.